Giant Sweet Potato Cinnamon RollJump to Recipe

 Frost cinnamon roll(s) and dust with orange zest.

-Giant Sweet Potato Cinnamon Roll
+How to Make Sweet Potato Cinnamon Roll Dough

 This is a pretty standard enriched dough with one little change.
 I added some mashed sweet potato into the mix.
 It adds extra moisture to the dough and gives it a nice color.
 You can’t really taste it too much though in the final version.